Polito-Software-Engineering-2-Group-10/ThesisManagement/retrospective/Retrospective_2.md

   - We learned that could be usefull to spent more time on test especially after each commit, in this way we will not encounter some untested  bugs on the last days

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  The improvement goals that we had set in the previous retrospective are:

   - Set more intermediate goals through the entire sprint to make sure teammates aren't waiting on needed features for too long so they can start working on their tasks.
-  - Avoid overworking on the last 2 days of the sprint to finish the needed tasks.

 - Which ones you were not able to achieve?
 Why?
-  We achieved the second one partially because there were some unexpected bugs during the last days.
+  We haven't achieved the second one(Avoid overworking on the last 2 days) partially because there were some unexpected bugs during the last days.

-- Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.) we should spend more time in end to end testing.
+- Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+  We should spend more time in end to end testing.
+  We should reserve time for fixing bugs not only developing.

 - One thing you are proud of as a Team!!
   We are proud of the fact that we have wasted less time in this sprint thanks to the improvment made in communication and in the division of the tasks.